 Treat these prescriptions and the medications like money.

 We won’t replace lost, missing, stolen, borrowed, flushed, abducted by aliens, confiscated by law enforcement, accidentally or deliberately swallowed, dropped in the sink, lost by the airline, or shorted by the pharmacy medications.

 I cannot emphasize this enough.
 I explain this to patients every time I prescribe controlled medications, and often they’ll interrupt me to say they would, no, not ever ever ever request an early refill.
 Yet, every couple of weeks, someone calls or emails and says “but the pharmacy… but my dog… but… but… but…” and doesn’t understand why “NO EARLY REFILLS” means that they can’t get an early refill.

-“But I had to take extra because…” If you “have” to take extra medication without clearing it with me first, that’s evidence of addiction right there.
+“But I had to take extra because…” If you “have” to take extra medication without clearing it with me first, that’s a red flag right there.

 “The pharmacy must not have…” That’s between you and the pharmacy.